Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities

-Turning now to the temperature dependence of the resistance in the scenario that includes the thermally activated insulators, we show our results as a function of varying $g_0$ in Fig.~\ref{fig3}(e).
+Turning now to the temperature dependence of the resistance in the scenario including the thermally activated insulators, we show our results as a function of varying $g_0$ in Fig.~\ref{fig3}(e).
 We identify the critical point as $g_{0,c}\sim -0.347$ (red curve) based on the following two measures.
-First of all, one can distinguish between a metallic vs. insulating-like response at low-temperatures depending on the sign of $dR/dT > 0$ or $dR/dT <0$, with $g_{0,c}$ as an inflection point.
-Secondly, we can observe scaling collapse for the curves near the critical $g_{0,c}$ onto a set of metallic and insulating branches (inset of Fig.~\ref{fig3}(e)), by considering the normalized resistance, $R(g_0,T)/R_c(T)$, as a function of $T/T_0$.
+First, one can distinguish between a metallic vs. insulating-like response at low-temperatures depending on the sign of $dR/dT$, with $g_{0,c}$ as an inflection point.
+Secondly, we can observe scaling collapse for the curves near $g_{0,c}$ onto metallic and insulating branches (inset of Fig.~\ref{fig3}(e)), by considering the normalized resistance, $R(g_0,T)/R_c(T)$, as a function of $T/T_0$.
 Here, $R_c (T)$ is the resistance at the critical field and $k_BT_0 =\Delta_0 |g_0 -g_{0,c}|^{\nu z}$ represents the charge gap.
 We observe that the resistance in the nominally metallic low-temperature regime increases and crosses over into an insulating-like response at high-temperatures, in qualitative agreement with the experimental results (Fig.~\ref{fig1}d).
-This is a consequence of the inclusion of critical resistors along the current carrying path at high temperatures.
+This is a consequence of the inclusion of critical resistors along the current path at high temperatures.
 Remarkably, the asymptotic high-temperature power-law behavior in this scenario is also similar to the experiments, $R_c(T)\sim 1/T^\alpha$, with $\alpha\approx1.2$.
-It is worth noting that in the scenario where the insulating puddles are assumed to have infinite resistance, as in Fig.~\ref{fig3}(b) (i.e. {\it not} thermally activated), the asymptotic high-temperature behavior of $R_c(T)\sim 1/T^{\alpha'}$ with $\alpha'\approx2.3$ is markedly different \cite{si}.
-Thus, the scenario where temperature affects both the fraction of critical resistors and the activated insulating resistors, appears to show better quantitative agreement with the experimental observations.
-To estimate the approximate strength of the long-wavelength inhomogeneities that control the formation of puddles, we fit our $T=0$ results to the experimental result at the lowest temperature, leading to an estimated bound $\sigma \lesssim 5 ~{\rm mV/nm}$ \cite{si}.
-We emphasize that this is an upper bound and the actual strength of disorder might well be much lower than this crude estimate.
+It is worth noting that in the scenario without thermal activation, as in Fig.~\ref{fig3}(b), the asymptotic high-temperature behavior of $R_c(T)\sim 1/T^{\alpha'}$ with $\alpha'\approx2.3$ is markedly different \cite{si}.
+Thus, the scenario where temperature affects both the fraction of critical resistors and activated insulating resistors, appears to show better quantitative agreement with the experiments.
+To estimate the approximate disorder strength, we fit our $T=0$ results to the experimental result at the lowest temperature, leading to an estimated bound $\sigma \lesssim 5 ~{\rm mV/nm}$ \cite{si}.

 \begin{widetext}

 \end{widetext}